unsw-restech/unsw-restech.github.io/source/using_katana/about_katana.rst

 .. warning::

     Unfortunately, GPU nodes are in incredibly high demand.
-    We cannot provide special accomodation for any project.
+    We cannot provide special accommodation for any project.
     You will need to wait in the common queue - or buy a GPU node for your group on which you will get priority